OptimisticTrousers/portfolio/README.md

 * [ ] Use MDX for blogs instead of markdown
 * [ ] Allow users to comment on blogs
+* [ ] Have CSS animations occur as the user scrolls into view instead of on the page load

 ## Known Bugs